skyscrapers/documentation/kubernetes/logging.md

 ## Architecture

 Logs are picked up by a Fluentd `DaemonSet` that is running on every Kubernetes node.
 We have a default config to pick up all container logs and ship those to CloudWatch logs.
 We use CloudWatch logs as a buffer and archiving system.
 On CloudWatch logs we have a subscription stream active that streams the logs to AWS Elasticsearch with an Lambda function.
 Once they are in AWS Elasticsearch, we can access the logs with Kibana.
-You'll find your Kibana address in the `README.md` file of your GitHub repo, it'll be something like `https://kibana.staging.yourcompanyname.com` and `https://kibana.production.yourcompanyname.com`.
+You'll find your Kibana URL in the `README.md` file of your GitHub repo, it'll be something like `https://kibana.staging.yourcompanyname.com` and `https://kibana.production.yourcompanyname.com`.

 ![Architecture](images/logging_k8s.png "Architecture")